5 Days in Sydney Itinerary (Free PDF Download)

 Your last evening in Sydney

 Early evening drinks should probably include a view.
 Why not go to a rooftop bar?
 For something a little different, a western harbour view.
-I like Zephyr Bar at the Hyatt Regency that offers fabulous views of the sunset over Darling Harbour, or the Henry Deane bar on the edge of Barangaroo Reserve with its glass-encased top floor bar.
+I like Zephyr Bar at the Hyatt Regency it looks west over Darling Harbour and is a good place to watch the sunset.
+The Henry Deane on the edge of Barangaroo Reserve has an glass-encased top floor and a long cocktail list.

-And there you have it- Sydney Expert’s five day Sydney itinerary, all things I would recommend to my family or friends visiting.
+That’s the five days I’d recommend to family or friends visiting Sydney.
 Keep an eye out for our next itinerary, which will have a family focus.

 I hope you have an unforgettable time in Sydney!